turboMaCk/aeson-combinators/README.md

 `Decoder a` type is a function `Value -> Parser a` the same as `fromJSON` member function of `FromJSON` class.
 This means there should be near zero overhead.
 Aeson types and functions are reused where possible.

-## TODO

-- [x] Documentation
-- [x] Support for more GHC versions
-- [x] Default decoders for Containers
-- [ ] Encoding API
+Similarly `Encoder a` type follow `toJSON` from `ToJSON` type class.

 ## License